lbryio/lbry.com/content/faq/multisig.md

 ![wallet](https://spee.ch/2/multisig.jpg)

-## Installing and running Electrum for LBRY
+## Installing and running LBRY Vault for LBRY

-You can find the downloads and setup information for [Electron LBRY on GitHub](https://github.com/tzarebczan/electrum/releases/tag/0.1.0).
-Windows and Mac installers are provided, but Linux needs to be run from source as detailed on the install instructions.
+You can find the downloads and setup information for [LBRY Vault on GitHub](https://github.com/kodxana/LBRY-Vault/releases).
+Windows and Mac installers and Linux Appimage are provided.
 If you previously ran an old version and created wallets, they will need to be re-created in this new version.
 You can use the old version to send the funds to another wallet and then re-create a new one.

 ## Setting up a multisignature wallet